Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Colour Palette**

 Due to its calming properties.
-I knew I wanted to use blue as my primary colour for the site, I used [mycolor.space](https://mycolor.space/) to create the graient and decide on the colour teal to use for my standout content.
+I knew I wanted to use blue as my primary colour for the site, I used [mycolor.space](https://mycolor.space/) to create the gradient and decide on the colour teal to use for my standout content.
 I then used the materialize documentation to use class references for colours when appropriate.

 **Fonts**